 Britain on Film on Tour is a series of archive film programmes for your cinema, film club, museum, archive, or community space.
-Working with the British Film Institute, we are now able to make available extraordinary treasures from film archives across the UK, available to the British public for the first time.
 After one of the largest pieces of film preservation and restoration ever undertaken, Britain on Film on Tour reveals new and unseen stories from as early as 1897.
-This wide and diverse range of material opens up local and regional histories from across the UK.
+Working with the British Film Institute, we are now able to make these extraordinary treasures from the UK’s film archives available to the British public for the first time, with a broad range of material opening up local and regional histories from across the UK.

 Britain on Film on Tour brings these rarely-seen films directly to audiences through eight specially-curated film programmes.
 The tour offers a unique opportunity to enjoy a diverse range of archive films in a collective and communal viewing experience, with the specific programme themes designed to bring this material alive, encouraging enjoyment and engagement, discussion and debate.

 What films are available?

 Britain on Film on Tour features eight thematic programmes: